briankoser/kodex/_drafts/butlerian-manifesto.md

 - Shopping in a physical store is more human than shopping online.
 - Mechanical and quartz watches are more human than smart watches.
 - Ovens and grills are more human than microwaves.
-- Paper notebooks are more human than note apps.
+- Writing on paper is more human than typing.
 - Maps are more human than GPS.
 - Push lawn mowers are more human than riding lawn mowers.
 Mowing your lawn with a riding mower is more human than paying someone else to mow your lawn.
 - Analog music is more human than digital music.